kal-kyokya/airbnb-clone-project/README.md

-# :house: AirBNB Clone Project
+# :house: Airbnb Clone Project

 This project by <a href="https://www.alxafrica.com" target="_blank">ALX Africa</a> for its Backend Web Pro-Development is a comprehensive, real-world application designed to simulate the development of a robust ```booking platform``` like Airbnb.<br />
 It involves a deep dive into full-stack development, focusing on:<br />